-The earliest archaeological evidence for human occupation in the region dates to the PaleoIndian Period, a time of dramatic environmental change in the Northeast.
-A major effect of the retreat of the ice sheet was glacio-isostatic rebound, a process in which landforms formerly compressed by the weight of the glacial overburden "rebound" to a state of equilibrium with the crustal surface.
+The earliest archaeological evidence for human occupation in the Northeast dates to the PaleoIndian Period, a time of dramatic environmental change in the region.
+The retreat of the Laurentide ice sheet resulted in glacio-isostatic rebound, a process by which landmasses formerly compressed by the weight of the glacial overburden "rebound" to a state of equilibrium with the crustal surface.
 This phenomenon, in combination with the release of glacial meltwater, resulted in the inundation of previously dry land on what is now the continental shelf.
 This dynamic environment simultaneously created and eradicated major and minor watercourses, lakes, wetlands, and other landforms such as terraces, kettle holes, moraines, and outwash plains (Ritter et al. 1995).

-Climatic shifts precipitated by the retreat of the massive Pleistocene ice sheets also can be correlated, through palynological evidence with shifts in the vegetative profile of the region.
-Changes in vegetation, in turn, may be associated with changes in the range and diversity of animal populations dependent on those plant resources and, by extension, the subsistence strategies of human populations dependent on both.
+Climatic shifts precipitated by the retreat of the massive Pleistocene ice sheets also can be correlated, through palynological evidence, with shifts in the vegetative profile of the region.
+Changes in vegetation may be associated with changes in the range and diversity of animal populations dependent on those plant resources that, in turn, correlate with changes in the subsistence strategies of human populations dependent on both.

-Following the retreat of the last Wisconsin glacier during the Early PaleoIndian Period (12,500-12,000 B.P.), the environment underwent a transition from a tundra to open spruce woodland, dominated by scrub birch and alder (Funk 1972).
+Following the retreat of the last glacier during the Early PaleoIndian Period (12,500-12,000 B.P.), the environment underwent a transition from tundra to open spruce woodland, dominated by scrub birch and alder (Funk 1972).
 Small, highly mobile bands of hunter-gatherers moved into the Northeast at this time, roaming large territories and exploiting a wide range of food resources.
 These food resources included Pleistocene megafauna as well as smaller game, marine resources, and seasonally available wild plant food (Dragoo 1976).

 The Middle PaleoIndian Period (12,000-11,000 B.P.) saw the return of colder conditions, a climatic shift known as the Younger Dryas, which created an Arctic-like landscape in eastern Maine and the Canadian Maritimes.
 Areas to the south, however, maintained more moderate conditions capable of supporting a mixed forest of spruce, pine, birch, and alder, as well as a sizable caribou population.
-These herds of caribou are believed to have been an important food resource for Middle PaleoIndian populations, who followed the animals movements from summer calving grounds in the north to wintering grounds in the south.
+These herds of caribou are believed to have been an important food resource for Middle PaleoIndian populations, who followed the animals' movements from summer calving grounds in the north to wintering grounds in the south.

 The Late PaleoIndian Period (11,000-10,000 B.P.) saw a return to warmer conditions and the development of an environmental and resource profile similar to that which exists today.
-Pine and oak dominated the woodlands that were able to support large deer populations as well as moose and black bear.
-Smaller species such as bobcat, wild turkey, grouse, and a diversity of fish, reptiles, and amphibians also were exploited while the moderate climate encouraged the growth and collection of a broad range of seasonal plant foods (Bradley 1998).
+Mast forests developed that were able to support large deer populations as well as moose and black bear.
+Smaller species such as bobcat, wild turkey, grouse, and a diversity of fish, reptiles, and amphibians also were exploited, while the moderate climate encouraged the growth and collection of a broad range of seasonal plant foods (Bradley 1998).